 We do not solicit information (SSN, account numbers, credit card numbers, passwords, etc.) by means of email.
 If you receive an email requesting confidential information from someone claiming to represent FCCB, do not respond to the email.
-Please contact us immediately to report any fraudulant solicitation of any kind.
+Please contact us immediately to report any fraudulent solicitation of any kind.

 While we continue to do everything possible to ensure the security of our system, we are not responsible for any breach of security that is outside of our control.
 We recommend the following precautions to help protect your data:

-- Choose a good Personal ID and password!
+- Choose a good personal ID and password!
 They protect the privacy of your banking information, but they only works if you keep them to yourself and if you make them hard to guess.
 The best password is worthless if it's written on a note attached to your computer or an entry in your checkbook.
 Do not share your password with anyone.

-- If you think your Personal ID and/or password has been compromised, change it immediately online and contact us immediately.
+- If you think your personal ID and/or password has been compromised, change it immediately online and contact us immediately.